-NHC maintains 5,496 social housing units in 25 communities, of which 5,262 are NHC-owned and 234 are leased.
+NHC maintains 5,683 social housing units in 25 communities, of which 5,462 are NHC-owned and 221 are leased.
 Because of each community's remoteness, the harsh climate, skilled labour shortages, and overcrowding, maintenance and remediation of existing social housing stock are a constant challenge.

 The NHC relies on its community partners, the LHOs, to provide maintenance and administration services on these units as well as identifying community priorities and concerns.
-NHC has initiated processes and programs to support LHOs in their maintenance efforts, but given the large number of social housing assets in the territory, increased consistency in planning and implementation for Modernization and Improvements is required across districts and communities to protect and renew these homes.
+NHC has initiated processes and programs to support LHOs in their maintenance efforts.
+Given the large number of social housing assets in the territory, increased consistency in planning and implementation for Modernization and Improvements is required across districts and communities to protect and renew these homes.

-For 2019 - 2022, the NHC will remediate 126 social housing units.
-In addition, the NHC will undertake a systematic review of the current state of these social housing assets, and plan for improved systems for planning, implementing and monitoring Modernization and Improvements.
+For 2022 - 2023, the NHC will remediate 63 social housing units.
+In addition, the NHC will undertake a systematic review of the current state of these social housing assets, and plan for improved systems for planning, implementing and monitoring demand and preventive maintenance.